pytexas/2024/docs/schedule/talks.md

 ---
 Title: Accepted Talks
-description: Accepted Talks for PyTexas 2024.
+description: We have accepted 18 talks for this years PyTexas.
+Topics will include AI, Python Features, Security, DevOps, and more!
 ---

 # Accepted Talks